-New study finds vitamin D deficiency is associated with 75% increase in the risk of developing depression in older Irish adults.
+An Irish study found that vitamin D deficiency is associated with a 75% increase in the risk of developing depression in older Irish adults.

 Later life depression can significantly reduce the quality of life and is a potent risk factor for functional decline, admission to residential care and early death.
 Given the complex nature of depression, including the fact that the majority of older adults are undiagnosed, prevention is a priority and the identification of important risk factors is crucial.

 Vitamin D or the ‘sunshine vitamin’ is essential for bone health and deficiency, and has recently been linked with other non-bone health outcomes such as inflammation and diabetes.
 Small studies have found links between vitamin D and depression but few have followed up with the same affected people over time, while others have not taken into account other factors that can also affect depression.
 These findings are important as the TILDA team has previously reported that 1 in 8 older Irish adults are deficient in vitamin D.

 The current study investigated the links between vitamin D and depression in older Irish adults and then re-examined the participants four years later to see if vitamin D status affected the risk of developing depression.